pinecone-io/canopy/CONTRIBUTING.md

 ## Pull Requests

 It is really simple to get started and create a pull request.
-Canopy is released regularly, so, you should see your improvements release in a matter of days or weeks 🚀
+Canopy is released regularly, so, you should see your improvements released in a matter of days or weeks 🚀

 Unless your change is trivial (typo, docs tweak etc.), please create an issue to discuss the change before creating a pull request.